josh-asi/vms-web-api/README.md

 `GET /api/vehicles`

-Returns all the vehicles available.
+Returns all the vehicles available

+### GetVehicleTypes

+`GET /api/vehicle/types`

+Returns a list of all the vehicle types

 ### UpdateMileage

-`PATCH /api/vehicle/mileage/`
+`PATCH /api/vehicle/mileage`

 Updates the mileage for a vehicle.
+It only successfully updates the mileage if it's greater than or equal to the current mileage

 Required Parameters:

 - VehicleId : _int_
-- Mileage : _double_
+- NewMileage : _double_

 ### DeleteVehicle

 `DELETE /api/vehicle/{vehicleId}`

 Removes the vehicle from the records

 ## Technologies Used